ClickHouse/ClickHouse/docs/en/sql-reference/functions/files.md

 ## file {#file}

 Reads file as a String.
-The file can contain subqueries, condition, names of columns and any other information that will be read as one line.
+The file can contain subqueries, conditions, names of columns and any other information that will be read as one line.

 **Syntax**